ph4n4n/andb/README.md

 ## Description

-`andb-migrator` is a Node.js module designed for database migration and comparison.
+`andb-migrator` is a Node.js module designed for database migration and comparison with hight quality report consist of JSON and HTML.
  It provides functionality to manage database schema changes and compare databases efficiently.

 ## Installation